eclipse-archived/codewind-docs/docs/_documentations/overview.md

 ### Can I contribute to the project?
 Codewind is an [open source Eclipse project](https://github.com/eclipse/codewind).

-[Contribute in GitHub](https://github.com/eclipse/codewind) and let us know what you think via [Mattermost](https://mattermost.eclipse.org/eclipse/channels/eclipse-codewind).
+[Contribute in GitHub](https://github.com/eclipse/codewind) and let us know what you think on [Mattermost](https://mattermost.eclipse.org/eclipse/channels/eclipse-codewind).